-TLH’s main goals:
+TLH’s main goals were to:

 - Expand internship opportunities for interested students by working with private and public employers